Inflation with Gauss-Bonnet Correction and Higgs Potential: The Proposed Model

 Thus, in this case, when we choose $N=70$, the best values for inflationary observables can be achieved as

 which roughly recover the predictions of the chaotic inflation model~\cite{Liddle1999}.
-However, in the case of absence of the Gauss-Bonnet correction, the value obtained above for $r$ is~not consistent with the Planck observable data.
+However, in the case of absence of the Gauss-Bonnet correction, the value obtained above for $r$ is~not consistent with the observable data.

 Now, in the presence of the Gauss-Bonnet term, to proceed and compare the obtained results with the observational data, the functionality of $\phi$ should be specified and then inserted into relations~(\ref{a31}) and (\ref{a32}).
 In this regard, a routine procedure is to first acquire the inflaton scalar field as a function of the $e$-folding number.
-Thereupon, by inserting the best value of $e$-folding number (around $60-70$), the obtained results can be checked easily.
+Thereupon, by inserting the best value of $e$-folding number (around $60-70$), the inflationary observables can be computed straightforwardly.
 Hence, we must solve relation~(\ref{a13}) by knowing the inflaton scalar field at the end of inflation and then obtain the $e$-folding number as a function of the inflaton scalar field.
 Next, by deriving the inverse function, we can achieve the inflaton scalar field as a function of the $e$-folding number.

 In this regard, for the assumed potential and the coupling function, relation~(\ref{a13}) is now